For Graduate Students

 Entwistle, N. (2009) Teaching for Understanding at University: Deep Approaches and Distinctive Ways of Thinking.
 Palgrave Macmillan: Hampshire.

-The nature of teaching at university is changing rapidly.
+The nature of teaching at universities is changing rapidly.
 As a result, University teachers are constantly called upon to re-evaluate the most efficient, effective and appropriate ways of teaching their subject areas.
 This book explores through research findings and professional experience, how university teaching influences student learning.
 Instead of focusing simply on teaching methods, it provides a critical consideration of why certain approaches are more likely than others to lead students towards more personally satisfying and academically acceptable understandings of the subject.

 Drawing on a wide range of research, the book provides a new way of thinking about university teaching that takes account of the differences between subject areas within higher education.
 It argues that there is an inner logic of the subject and its pedagogy linking specific disciplinary aims with the teaching most likely to support them, and shows how students' experiences can be used to guide effective teaching.